 Amberique bean (Stropohostyles helvola or S. helvula), also known as trailing fuzzybean or trailing wild bean, is worth a look if you’re hunting for an unusual annual vine, or if you’re focusing on native plants for your garden.
 If there is not a trellis or a taller companion close by, the plants will trail along the ground.
 Given support, this twining vine can grow to about 8 feet tall (possibly taller in rich soil), with small, white to pink flowers that mature into slender pods filled with fuzzy, pink-tinged seeds.
 It grows wild in much of the eastern half of North America.
-I collected these seeds from plants that appeared on their own in my meadow in Bucks County, PA.
+I collected these seeds from plants that grow wild in my meadow in Bucks County, PA.
 Full sun.
 Annual.
 Be aware that this species can self-sow freely if you don’t remove the drying pods before they pop open.

 Collected in September 2023.
 At least 15 seeds.
 PA ecotype.
 Shipping to US addresses only.